 Points Panda has partnered with a variety of financial companies including CardRatings for our coverage of credit card products.
 Points Panda and CardRatings may receive a commission from card issuers.
 Opinions, reviews, analyses & recommendations are the author’s alone, and have not been reviewed, endorsed or approved by any of these entities.
 For more information please read our full Advertiser Disclosure.

 Applying for multiple credit cards is strongly discouraged by a lot of credit card experts.
 Generally speaking, it is solid advice because multiple applications can negatively affect your credit score.

-We actually encourage everyone to space out their credit card applications.
+We encourage everyone to space out their credit card applications.
 Every time you apply for credit such as housing loans, car loans, and of course, credit cards, a “hard pull” dings your credit score.
-A hard pull happens when the lender looks at your credit report and eventually results in a drop on your score.
+A hard pull happens when the lender looks at your credit report and eventually results in a drop in your score.

 Waiting Period In Applying For Multiple Credit Cards